Church Discipline Summary

 Then Jesus made a comment that has been widely misunderstood and distorted.

 Again I say to you, that if two of you agree on earth about anything that they may ask, it shall be done for them by My Father who is in heaven.
 For where two or three have gathered together in My name, I am there in their midst.
-Matt.
-18:19-20 (NASB)
+Matthew 18:19-20 (NASB)

 You may have heard someone say that where two or three are gathered to pray in Jesus name that God is there and will hear their prayers.
 But that is not the meaning of this verse.
 The verse is not about prayer meetings or a couple praying together after dinner or before going to bed.
 I can remember on several occasions when an individual claimed that it was okay if only two or three people showed up for a prayer meeting since God promised that He would be there and grant their request.
 That sounds biblical and nice, but it is sloppy hermeneutics – interpretation of scripture.